-This subject is for you: if you enjoy learning about people: investigating what motivates individuals to act as they do, and using scientific methods to test your ideas.
-If you plan a career that involves working with others, from Medicine to Marketing, then Psychology is a positive step for you.
+if you enjoy learning about people: investigating what motivates individuals to act as they do, and using scientific methods to test your ideas.
+If you plan a career that involves working with others, from Medicine to Marketing, then Psychology is a useful subject to have studied.